What IsHLR?

 Functions of HLR in Telecom

 HLR in telecom serves as the database for subscriber parameters.
 It includes customer ID, number, billing details, and the current recharge of the prepaid user.
-Moreover, HLR is the master database of all the subscribers to the GSM PLMN.
-The main database that contains permanent information about the subscriber—including the type tech with 2G, 3G, 4G, or 5G—is HLR in GSM.
+Moreover, it is the master database of all the subscribers to the GSM PLMN.
+The main database that contains permanent information about the subscriber—including the type tech with 2G, 3G, 4G, or 5G—is in GSM.

-HLR is a component of 2G and 3G.
+It is a component of 2G and 3G.
 However, 4G networks have a separate database called Home Subscriber Service (HSS), and 5G makes use of Unified Data Management (UDM) to manage network user data in a single, centralized element.
 This technology is identical to the 4G's HSS—the difference is that it's cloud-native and particularly intended for 5G.